Easy Accurate Reading and Writing of Floating-Point Numbers

 \verbatim| public static long roundQuotient(BigInteger num, BigInteger den) { BigInteger quorem[] = num.divideAndRemainder(den); long quo = quorem[0].longValue(); int cmpflg = quorem[1].shiftLeft(1).compareTo(den); if ((quo & 1L) == 0L ?
 1==cmpflg : -1<cmpflg) return quo + 1L; else return quo; } |endverbatim

-For its floating-point conversions Java uses a small special-purpose big-integer implementation named {\tt FDBigInt}.
-The implementations of the new algorithms presented here use the Java {\tt BigInteger} package, which comes with the Java distribution.
+In the scaled twos-complement encoding of the mantissa, the representation of 5 and 10 are the same; the exponent differs by one.
+The same is true of any non-negative integer power of 5 and 10.

-In the algorithms below, {\tt bipows10} is an array of 326 BigInteger successive integer powers of 10 and {\tt bipows5} is an array of 326 BigInteger successive integer powers of 5.
+In the algorithms below, {\tt bipows5} is an array of 326 BigInteger successive integer powers of 5.
 Constant {\tt dblMantDig} is the number of bits in the mantissa of the normalized floating-point format (53 for IEEE-754 double-precision numbers).
 Constant {\tt llog2} is the base 10 logarithm of 2.

 \beginsection{Reading}